2025-2026 Academic Catalog

 Master of Business Analytics

 The program is open to students with a variety of undergraduate majors and experiences who have some quantitative aptitude and interests.
 Different elective tracks are offered depending on students’ prior business education and/or experience.
 The program culminates with a capstone consulting project, which is a final, integrating experience to develop and enhance student capabilities in applying knowledge and skills to the real practice of business analytics.
-The program is offered online as well as on campus in a face-to-face format
+The program is offered online as well as on campus in a face-to-face format.

 Data Management

-MBA 663ABusiness Analytics - Processes and Techniques1.5
+BAN 663/MBA 663ABusiness Analytics - Processes and Techniques1.5

 MIS 664AData Management for Analytics3